 For more detailed information, please have a look at my CV.

-Research Interests: Applied Statistics/Econometrics, Data Analysis, Impact Evaluation, Survey Design, Behavioural Economics, Microeconometrics, (International) Development/Economics, Gender
+Research Interests: Applied Statistics/Econometrics, Data Analysis, Impact Evaluation, Survey Design, Energy (needs & transition), Climate Change Adaptation, Behavioural Economics, Microeconometrics, (International) Development/Economics, Gender